dresden-ocl/dresdenocl/README.md

 	* eclipse/** (all)
 	* tests/** (all)
 3. Build the project
-	* org.dresdenocl.language.ocl.staticsemantics -> build.xml -> Run As -> 2nd entry of Ant-Build
+	* org.dresdenocl.build.master -> pom.xml -> Run As -> maven install
-		* Tab Targets:
-			- select Clean org.dresdenocl.language.ocl.staticsemantics
-		* Tab JRE:
-			- Runtime JRE: select "Run in the same JRE as the workspace"
-	* Run
 4. Final
 	* In order to run the project now right-click any Dresden OCL Plug-In and select run as -> Eclipse Plug-In